virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `script` - script body or a link to such scirpt body
 - `params` *[optional]* - script parameters

+!!! note
+    > Learn more about using [Jelastic Cloud API](http://docs.jelastic.com/api/)

 **Examples**
 ```example
 {